drakkan/sftpgo/docs/howto/postgresql-s3.md

 You are done!
 Now you can connect to you SFTPGo instance using any compatible `sftp` client on port `2022`.

-You can mix S3 users with local users but please be aware that we are running the service as the unprivileged `sftpgo` system user so if you set storage as `local` for an SFTPGo virtual user then the home directory for this user need to be owned by the `sftpgo` system user.
+You can mix S3 users with local users but please be aware that we are running the service as the unprivileged `sftpgo` system user so if you set storage as `local` for an SFTPGo virtual user then the home directory for this user must be owned by the `sftpgo` system user.
+Probably the best choice is to have home directory for local users in paths like `/var/lib/sftpgo/users/<username>`.